opensocdebug/osd-doc/src/02_spec/07_modules/dem_uart/systemif.rst

 | ``wb_dat_o``    | 32          | DEM->CPU      | Data that was read from the register            |
 +-----------------+-------------+---------------+-------------------------------------------------+

-For more information see the `WISHBONE specification <https://cdn.opencores.org/downloads/wbspec_b3.pdf>`_
+For more information see the `Wishbone B3 specification <https://cdn.opencores.org/downloads/wbspec_b3.pdf>`_